macprog-guy/mserv-pgentity/README.md

 - `scope` : multi-tenant support throw scoping.
 - `keys`  : object with key names and their types.
 - `model` : object with column names (camel-cased) and their Joi model.
 - `create` : if true the `<name>.create` action will be created.
 Can also be a generator function, which acts as middleware around the create action.
+The generator function should have the following signature: `function*(array[Object], next)` and `yield next(array)` where array is the possibly modified array of objects that was initially passed in.
 - `read`   : if true the `<name>.find.by<Key>` actions will be created for each key.
 Can also be a generator function, which acts as middleware around the read action.
+See `create` for more details.
 - `update` : if true the `<name>.update` action will be created.
 Can also be a generator function, which acts as middleware around the update action.
+See `create` for more details.
 - `delete` : if true the `<name>.delete` action will be created.
 Can also be a generator function, which acts as middleware around the delete action.
+See `create` for more details.
 - `merge` : if true the `<name>.merge` action will be created.
 Can also be a generator function, which acts as middleware around the merge action.
 Merge attempts perform update and will insert if the update failed.
+See `create` for more details.

 # Actions